American Animal Hospital Association Accreditation

 We Believe in the AAHA Standards of Excellence

 How much to we believe in AAHA?
 Enough to donate our time and talents to making animal hospitals better everywhere!
-Dr. Taul is President-Elect of the Board of Directors of the American Animal Hospital Association and is a strong proponent of AAHA accreditation.
-He serves on the MACC (Membership Audit & Control Committee) and is the board liaison for the OAEC (Online Accreditation Engagement Committee).
+Dr. Taul has served as President-Elect of the Board of Directors of the American Animal Hospital Association and is a strong proponent of AAHA accreditation.
+He served on the MACC (Membership Audit & Control Committee) and was the board liaison for the OAEC (Online Accreditation Engagement Committee).
 He is also a member of Veterinary Management Group, a national professional organization.
 He served as the facilitator for the AAHA Adventure Series Pack Trip in 2015, 2016 and 2017.
 He is also an AAHA speaker.

 AAHA-Accredited Animal Hospitals: Champions for Excellent Care